Synthetixio/synthetix/README.md

 * `deploy.py` for deploying Havven contracts to the blockchain.
 * `run_tests.py` runs the test suite.
 * `contracts/` contains smart contract code to be deployed.
-* `contracts/Court.sol` a court of arbitration to enable the balance of malicious contracts to be democratically confiscated.
+* `contracts/Court.sol` a court of arbitration to enable the balance of malicious contracts to be democratically confiscated and frozen.
 * `contracts/ExternStateProxyToken.sol` a foundation for generic ERC20 tokens with external state, and which exist behind a proxy.
 * `contracts/TokenState.sol` The balances of the ExternStateProxyToken contract.
 * `contracts/ExternStateProxyFeeToken.sol` a foundation for generic ERC20 tokens which also charge fees on transfers, with external state, and which exist behind a proxy.